The First Round Consulting Interview: Everything You Need to Know

 - Not preparing for the fit or behavioral interview.
 While most of your first round interview questions will be cases, not all of them will be.
-Make sure you review the fit or behavioral questions on this page and have a couple of stories prepared from your experience to discuss.
+Make sure you review the fit or behavioral questions on our Consulting Interview Questions page and have a couple of stories prepared from your experience to discuss.
 Even if you ace your cases, you won’t move on to the second round without decent answers to fit questions.

 What If My First Round is a Phone Call?

 As mentioned earlier, the process at non-target schools or for experienced hires can differ slightly from the one discussed here.
 Your first interview may be over the phone rather than in person, and with just one interviewer.
 This is a screening round.

 Consulting firms send a group of interviewers to target schools because year after year, they find enough strong candidates at these schools to make it worthwhile.
 That doesn’t mean that they don’t want to hire candidates from other schools or ones who are interested in transitioning to consulting from a different job.
 It just means they need a different process for deciding whether it makes sense to bring you into one of their offices for first round interviews.

 There’s no difference in these phone screens and other interviews except that you could take the call in your pajamas instead of a business suit if you like (make sure it’s not a video call!)
 You will still cover the same type of questions—mostly cases with a little time for talking about fit.

 If you’re applying for a specialist role—for a particular functional area such as operations or information technology—you’ll probably start the recruiting process with a screening round.